CebolaLab/CUTandTAG/README.md

 `grep "chrM" <sample>.idxstats`

-Where 16571 is the length of the chromosome and 2464 is the total number of reads which have aligned there.
+Where 16571 is the length of the chromosome and 2464 is the total number of aligned reads.

 <img src="https://github.com/CebolaLab/CUTandTAG/blob/master/Figures/idxstatsgrep.png" width="300">